comath/aiv_website/README.md

 # SETUP
 ### Running the site locally
-I recommend beginning by forking my repository (https://github.com/csdevrie/aiv) and then cloning the repository to begin setup locally.
+I recommend beginning by forking my repository (https://github.com/aivillage/aiv) and then cloning the repository to begin setup locally.
 The site should be hosted in the gh-pages branch of the repository to be hosted on GitHub pages.

-Once the site is cloned locally, cd into the directory of the site and run ```docker compose up``` and the site should be running locally at localhost:4000/aiv/.
+Once the site is cloned locally, cd into the directory of the site and run ```docker run -p 4000:4000 -v $(pwd):/site bretfisher/jekyll-serve``` and the site should be running locally at localhost:4000/.

-### Running the site on GitHub Pages
-To run on GitHub Pages, a few settings need to be changed in _config.yml.
-In Site Settings, change `url: "https://csdevrie.github.io"` to your GitHub account in the form of `url: "https://yourusername.github.io"`.

-Directly below that line, change `baseurl: "/aiv"` to the name of the repository so it is in the form `baseurl: "/yourrepo".` If you forked my repository, you likely won't need to change this because it will keep the same name.

-Lastly, in the footer section, change the url for Discord.
-Where it currently says `url: "http://localhost:4000/aiv/discord/"`, this should be changed to the url of the site, which would be in the form url: "https://yourusername.github.io/yourrepo/discord/".
-The reasoning for this is that you cannot use variables in the config file, but you can use them everywhere else in the site.
-Elsewhere in the site you can dynamically set the file path with the exception of the config file where you set the footer links.

-With those changes made, push the changes to the gh-pages branch.
-Now navigate to Settings->Pages on in the repo on github.com.
-Set the source to "gh-pages" branch and the folder to "/ (root)".
-The site should now be running on GitHub Pages.

 # MAINTENANCE
 ### Main Pages and Navigation